Generic isomorphism classes of abelian groups: Introduction

 \textbf{Solenoids.} For a sequence of primes $(p_0,p_1,\ldots)$, consider the following inverse system: for each $i\in\nat$ let $S_i$ be the circle group and $f_i:S_{i+1}\to S_i$ be the map $x\mapsto p_i\cdot x$ (mod 1), which is a continuous homomorphism.
 The topological group defined as the inverse limit of such an inverse system is called a \emph{solenoid}.

 Solenoids were introduced by L.~Vietoris \cite{VIETORIS27} and D.~van Dantzig \cite{VANDANTZIG30}, and they have been extensively studied since then.
-For example, after Smale's groundbreaking paper \cite{SMALE67}, Williams \cite{WILLIAMS69} showed that solenoids emerge as expanding attractors in dynamical systems.
+For example, after S.~Smale's groundbreaking paper \cite{SMALE67}, R.~F.~Williams \cite{WILLIAMS69} showed that solenoids emerge as expanding attractors in dynamical systems.
 C.~L.~Hagopian \cite{HAGOPIAN77} proved that solenoids are the only homogeneous circle-like continua.

-It is well-known \cite{AARTS91} that the solenoids associated to $(p_0,p_1,\ldots)$ and $(q_0,q_1,\ldots)$ are homeomorphic if and only if we can delete finitely many numbers from the two sequences so that every prime occurs the same number of times in the remaining sequences.
-It is also known \cite[Theorem~25.19]{HEWITT_ROSS} that every solenoid is a quotient of the so-called \emph{universal solenoid}, which is the solenoid associated to a sequence in which every prime occurs infinitely many times.
+It is well-known \cite{AARTS91} that the solenoids associated to $(p_0,p_1,\ldots)$ and $(q_0,q_1,\ldots)$ are homeomorphic if and only if we can delete finitely many numbers from both sequences so that every prime occurs the same number of times in the remaining sequences.
+It is also known \cite[Thm~25.19]{HEWITT_ROSS} that every solenoid is a quotient of the so-called \emph{universal solenoid}, which is the solenoid associated to a sequence in which every prime occurs infinitely many times.

+The main goal of the present paper is to show that the universal solenoid arises as the generic object in the class of connected compact metrizable abelian groups.